Skip to content

 4. Here, we use elif to check if placeholder is equal to another specific placeholder placeholder2, another placeholder we define.
 If placeholder is equal to placeholder2, then we return the "replaced" text.

 5. Here, we register our placeholder expansion with the registerPlaceholder function, passing the replacer function we defined earlier.
 We also assign the returned value of registerPlaceholder to placeholder.
 This is a ScriptPlaceholder object, which represents the placeholder expansion that was registered.
 This can be used to unregister the placeholder expansion if you would like to do so later.
+We also pass None for the second argument of this function, as the second argument accepts a function to replace relational placeholders, which we are not doing in this example.

 Note that the replacer function for the placeholder expansion takes two arguments: